Indonesia hero image

 Top Highlights by Theme

-• Jakarta & West Java: Istiqlal Mosque and Jakarta Cathedral dialogue, Sunda Kelapa harbor viewpoints, Ancol coastal evenings, and NGO visits in Menteng and Kelapa Gading.
+• Jakarta & West Java: Istiqlal Mosque and Jakarta Cathedral dialogue, Sunda Kelapa harbor viewpoints, Ancol coastal evenings, and NGO visits in Menteng or Kelapa Gading.

 • Yogyakarta & Central Java: Borobudur sunrise views, Prambanan twilight concerts, batik cooperatives in Kotagede, and campus exchanges in Kaliurang.

-• Bali Retreat Arc: Ubud rice terrace reflections, Tirta Empul cultural insight, beach evenings in Nusa Dua or Sanur, and wellness sessions for team renewal.
+• Bali Retreat Arc: Ubud rice terrace reflections, Tirta Empul cultural insight, beach evenings in Nusa Dua or Sanur, and renewal sessions for team health.

 • Flores & Komodo: Labuan Bajo marine conservation partners, island village home visits, Komodo National Park sailing, and coral restoration briefings.